 Today, many families will have hiding places to put their Christmas gifts.
 Sometimes they will buy these gifts ahead of time as they find them on sale or for a good deal; other times, they will place the gifts in the cupboard or in another location to hide them from the children and others.

 Other families may have a Christmas Cupboard for storing drinks for the Christmas celebration.
 All types of wine and alcohol will be purchased and stored ahead of time.

 Reasons For The Christmas Cupboard

 That could be many reasons why someone will have a Christmas cupboard.
-But traditional in a place like Ireland for low-income and even mid-income families, they would have started to make their Christmas preparations ahead of time.
+But traditional in a place like Ireland, low-income and even mid-income families would have started to make their Christmas preparations ahead of time.

 The families would start collecting food items they could easily store to help them defray the costs of Christmas while still having all the special Christmas goodies for the holiday season.

 They would store ingredients for the Christmas cake and plum pudding, such as dried raisins, sultanas, currants, nuts, mixed fruit peels, cherries, and nuts.
 This would allow them to purchase these items over time and keep them in a cupboard, so they have them ready to use for the Christmas holiday.

 It also helped the families ensure they had these ingredients to make their special Christmas and other cakes when needed.
 And, of course, the Christma cupboard would also be filled with other goodies such as chocolate, nuts, and dried fruit.
 You may even find some unique Christmas cheeses in the cupboard.

 Also, you will find in the kitchen cupboard some alcoholic drinks that will be ready to be served for the Christmas celebration.
 Along with this will be some of the traditional Christmas cake and Plum Pudding.

 The Christmas Cake – Made Well In Advance And Placed In The Cupboard